tum-ei-eda/transform_allocs_static/python/README.md

 ```
 If the commands are not supported /not found in terminal under linux, please check how to setup _chmod_.

+datasheet.xlsx & datasheet_new.xlsx template datasheets and can be used respectively.

+To create a new datasheet, copy the mapping from the hook "pretty_print" in the terminal into a sheet editor.

 Setup a correspondant venv python env and replace.
 Needed modules are (Use pip to install):
 - matplotlib
 - pandas